Artificial Intelligence Glossary

 Hugging Face

-The platform hosting open-source AI models, datasets, and tools—often called the GitHub of machine learning.
+The platform hosting open-source AI models, datasets, and tools—often called the GitHub of machine learning—enabling easy model sharing and deployment.

 Hyperparameter Optimization

-Automated techniques for finding optimal configuration settings that control AI model training and performance characteristics.
+Automated techniques for finding optimal configuration settings that control AI model training, crucial for maximizing accuracy and efficiency.

 I